building exterior with lights on at night

 Building a four-story building on the slope of a hill with access on only one side presented many challenges for this project, requiring tight coordination and planning from the team.

-The building is approximately 140,000 sq. ft. and accommodates approximately 300 staff.
-There is a computer floor to accommodate two high-performance computing systems, a visualization lab for modeling and viewing simulations, an electric feeder from Grizzly Peak substation to provide seven megawatts (MW) of power capacity to serve the initial high-performance computing and office loads, and administrative support space with offices, workrooms and conference space.
+The building is approximately 140,000-sq.-ft. and accommodates approximately 300 staff.
+The project included a computer floor to accommodate two high-performance computing systems and a visualization lab for modeling and viewing simulations.
+An electric feeder from Grizzly Peak substation was connected to the building to provide 7 megawatts (MW) of power capacity to serve the initial high-performance computing and office loads, and administrative support space with offices, workrooms and conference space.

-The project earned LEED Gold certification and the center sets a new standard in energy efficiency for high-performance computing.
+The project achieved LEED Gold certification and sets a new standard in energy efficiency for high-performance computing.
 The existing service road being used will be expanded to provide building entry and fire department access.

 exterior building entrance during the day